restfulhead/ExampleAsyncHystrixObservableCollapserExample/README.md

 * When subscribing to the observable on the same thread, everything works out of the box
 * When subscribing on another thread (asynchronously), you need to make that thread aware of the Hystrix Context
 * This can be done in a generic way by implementing a `RxJavaSchedulersHook`

+As for the "business logic": The `ExampleHystrixObservableCommand` simply takes a number (e.g. `100`) and translates into English words (e.g. `one hundred`).
+This is done by the awsome [ICU](http://site.icu-project.org/) library.
+The `ExampleHystrixObservableCollapser` then batches multiple requests to translate multiple numbers at once.